Need to protect your pooch? You'd be barking mad to go without pet insurance for dogs.

 - Pay for most of your dog’s medical and surgical costs

 - Let you access a range of treatments that might otherwise be unaffordable, and help ensure that you can give your dog a high level of care

 - Provide a way to protect your investment if you have a rare breed of dog or have plans to breed your dog in the future

 - Stop you from having to choose between money and your dog’s life

 Policies are designed to help cover some of the more common conditions that dogs will encounter over time.
 When picking out a policy, you can mix and match cover to include accidents, illnesses and routine care costs to find a level of cover that works for you.

-- Accidental injury cover.
-This is the core component of pet insurance and is available with all basic policies.
+This is the most basic level of pet insurance.
 It covers physical injuries caused by specific events, such as a car hitting your dog.
 Here are some other scenarios where your dog may be covered: